phetsims/tasks/README.md

 tasks
 =====

-General tasks for PhET that will be tracked on Github
+General tasks for PhET that will be tracked on GitHub